-Assignments and other announcements: Written assignments will be posted from time to time on the handouts page of the Zoo website and will be announced on Canvas.
-Other course announcements will be posted on the Zoo website home page.
-It is your responsibility to check these pages frequently.
+Assignments and other announcements: Written assignments and announcements will be posted from time to time on the on the Zoo website or on Canvas, generally on both.

-Help with the Course: The teaching fellow (TF) for this course is Jaspal Singh.
-He will be holding scheduled office hours during the term.
-Times will be announced on Canvas and on the Zoo website.
-He can also be reached by email.
-You are encouraged to contact him with questions about the grading, lectures, textbook, and problem sets.
+Help with the Course: The teaching fellow (TF) for this course is Talley Amir.
+She will be holding scheduled office hours during the term.
+Times will be announced on Canvas.
+She can also be reached by email.
+You are encouraged to contact her with questions about the grading, lectures, textbook, and problem sets.